Are Circuits Changing at Machu Picchu?

 What if all tickets for Machu Picchu Circuits 2A and 2B are sold out?

 These two tickets are the only tickets with access to the full (upper and lower) circuits inside the city.
 If they're sold out, here's what I would do as an alternative plan.
-Check for tickets on any circuit 3 and any circuit 1.
+Check for tickets on any circuit 3 and circuit 1.
 Then set up a 2-day trip to Machu Picchu.
 Buy one ticket for afternoon of the first day.
 IMO, I would go with circuit 1 for the afternoon because that's when the skies are most likely to be clear.
 And circuit 1 is all about the view.
 Buy the other ticket to circuit #3, on the morning of 2nd day.
 This will be in the lower segment of the ancient Inca city, up close and personal.
 It won't matter as much if it's misty and cloudy.
 The two tickets on two different days and two different time of day, will give you access to the upper terrace for panoramic view of Machu Picchu on any circuit #1.
 And circuit #3 will give you access to the lower circuit of the ancient city.
 And you can get a ticket with a hike if you like.
 Huchuy Picchu (on circuit 3) and Inka Bridge (on circuit 1) are the easiest.

 Which new circuit is the best for exploring Machu Picchu?

 My initial analysis based on what we have experienced, and from the maps that are now posted for anyone to see (on the old Machu Picchu website), is that all the four circuits with #1 are mainly for the views of Machu Picchu from the upper terraces and do not include entry to the actual ancient city.
 The good news is that one of the four new circuits #1 now includes the option to hike up to the IntiPunku, which has been closed to park visitors since the pandemic and was only available to hikers, I have to say I've hiked the Inca Trail to the Sungate a couple of times without the crowds and it was well worth the suffering!
 If you're up for hiking even the short 1-day Inca Trail, (8m/12k), it includes the view of Machu Picchu, plus entry to lower circuit #3 in the city.
 Visitors from inside the park can hike to the Sungate about 1.5 hours up and 45 minutes back down to return to the upper terraces.
 Another of the four circuits #1 includes a short easy 30 minute hike to view the Inca Bridge. (visitors do not get close enough to touch it let alone walk on it).
-I believe the overall "best," or longest of the new circuits are circuit #2A named "Classic Designed Route." and circuit #2B "Lower Terrace Route."
+I believe the overall "best," or longest circuits, especially if you have one entry only, are circuit #2A named "Classic Designed Route." and circuit #2B "Lower Terrace Route."
 These are the only 2 entry tickets that allow access to the upper and lower circuts of the ancient city and the Plaza of the Temples.
 Both include the classic view of Machu Picchu from one of the lower platforms in the upper terraces.

 What is the difference between upper terrace and upper circuit?